-Drones are undoubtedly becoming a huge trend in recent years.
-The reason is surely not because they are only fun toys to fly around.
+Drones are undoubtedly becoming a huge trend in recent years, finding the best drone for 2020 is not an easy task.
+The reason why you need one is surely not because they are only fun toys to fly around.
 Now they are actually being used by both amateur and professional photographers, videographers worldwide. due to the fact that they’re capable of capturing pictures from spectacular angles.
 Also, the possibility to reach areas that other regular cameras wouldn’t be able to reach.

 Another reason why drones have seen a rapid rise in popularity recently is their decrease in price and increase in the sophistication of the electronics.
 Also, the software used in their design.

 Drones now come with better and smaller computers that use miniature sensors that can detect movement, acceleration, air pressure and even provide GPS location data.
 All this high-end technology enables drones to become a self-contained flight system.